 Wetlands are Protected

-Essentially all wetlands are protected by federal, state and local laws.
-Activities that impact wetlands such as filling and excavating are generally not allowed or require permits.
+Wetlands are protected by federal, state, and local laws.
+Activities that impact wetlands, such as filling and excavating, are generally not allowed or require permits.

 Restoration efforts begin with restoring the natural hydrology - returning the water to the land.

 Hydrology is restored by filling ditches and breaking drain tiles that drained the wetland area.
 Shallow ponds, often referred to as "scrapes," are incorporated into the restoration design to provide a more permanent water feature to the wetland.

 Restoration also involves the reestablishment of a native wetland plant community.
 This includes seeding the area with a diversity of grasses, sedges, rushes, and forbs.
 Trees and shrubs are planted in areas being restored to wet woodlands.